 This user has not added any information to their profile yet.

-I am a bilingual clinical psychologist in private practice in Pawtucket, Rhode Island, where I serve linguistically and culturally diverse communities.
+I am a bilingual clinical psychologist in private practice in Rhode Island and Massachusetts, where I serve linguistically and culturally diverse communities.
 Working within a Buddhist psychology and yogic perspectives, my work seeks to understand how multiple sources of oppression and resiliency intersect and inform the lived experiences of people.
-I am section faculty at the Institute for Meditation and Psychotherapy yearlong certificate program (www.meditationandpsychotherapy.org ) and serve as a consulting psychologist at Bristol Community College Counseling Center in Fall River, Massachusetts.
+I am section faculty at the Institute for Meditation and Psychotherapy (IMP) yearlong certificate program, serve as a consulting psychologist at Bristol Community College Counseling Center in Fall River, Massachusetts, and facilitate professional consultation groups through the Self-Compassion in Psychotherapy (SCIP) Certificate Program.

 My spiritual practice focuses on applying Dharma teachings to help alleviate individual and community suffering.
 I practice in the Thich Nhat Hanh tradition and I am an aspirant to the Order of Interbeing.
 There are many ways I cultivate seeds of joy including cooking, dancing to the Afro-Cuban rhythms of salsa, building community, and spending time with family, friends, nature, and my poodle, Tashi.